Anchor Advisors

 Don’t leave any doubt that this is a real deadline — commit to it.
 And get that same commitment from everyone else involved meeting it!

-Missing deadlines in small business often are because everyone has more than one job.
-Yes, you want your operations person to get your email service switched to the new provider — and you also want her to get payroll out, pay the bills and perform post mortems on the closed jobs!
-If she’s out of time, which of those responsibilities do you want her to ignore?
+In small organizations, many deadlines are missed because everyone has more than one job.
+Yes, you want your operations person to get your email service switched to the new provider — and you also want her to get payroll out, pay the bills and perform post-mortems on the closed jobs!
+What responsibilities do you want her to ignore if she’s out of time?
 Flexibility and agility are key advantages that small businesses have over their bigger competitors — you don’t want to lose that.
 But if your team is going to deliver projects on time, something’s got to give!

-Part of clearing the decks may mean getting additional support for your team members in order to insure that there are no excuses for why this project doesn’t get completed.
-This may mean adding support to the project in question, in the form of contract or temp workers; or it might mean taking some of the more mundane tasks away from your employees so that they can put their effort and expertise toward meeting the deadline.
+Part of clearing the decks may mean getting additional support for your team members to ensure that there are no excuses for why this project doesn’t get completed.
+This may mean adding support to the project in question in the form of contract or temp workers, or it might mean taking some of the more mundane tasks away from your employees so that they can put their effort and expertise toward meeting the deadline.

 Celebrate Progress

-If the project lasts longer than a couple of weeks, we need to make sure we are celebrating progress.
-What are the interim milestones that will tell you (and your team) that the project is on a track toward on-time completion?
+If the project lasts longer than a couple of weeks, we must ensure we are celebrating progress.
+What interim milestones will tell you (and your team) that the project is on track toward on-time completion?
 How can we make those mini-deadlines just as important as the final deadline?
 When we fall behind in the early stages of a project, we think, “Well, there’s still plenty of time to make that up over the course of the rest of the project.”
 But the truth is that minor delays early in a project’s life multiply— creating greater and greater delays as the project goes on.
 By treating every interim milestone like it’s the end of a mini-project, we keep the whole project moving on schedule.

 As a milestone approaches, start talking about it.
 “Hey, I’m sure we’re on track for that milestone (since no one’s told me otherwise), so I’m planning a little celebration for that on-time completion.”
-Then pass out movie tickets, gift cards, or bring in coffee and sweets — something small, but meaningful, to cement the idea that we are taking these deadlines seriously.
+Then pass out movie tickets and gift cards, or bring in coffee and sweets — something small but meaningful, to cement the idea that we are taking these deadlines seriously.

 Close

 Since you’ve been treating the interim deadlines seriously, the final deadline should get more and more real to everyone.
-You are sending the message,”She’s really serious about this deadline; it’s not going to get put off.”
-Throughout the project you should be less and less tolerant of excuses or requests for more help.
-We worked on the project plan together, and you were clear that you wanted to hear about problems when they first appeared; so you shouldn’t be hearing about new problems late in the project.
-Now is the time to get out your inner drill sergeant — you don’t want to hear about excuses, you want to hear about progress, and what it will take to get the project finished on the deadline.
-This is where you want to start to see folks sweat a little bit.
+You are saying,”She’s really serious about this deadline; it’s not going to get put off.”
+Throughout the project, you should be less and less tolerant of excuses or requests for more help.
+We worked on the project plan together, and you clearly wanted to hear about problems when they first appeared, so you shouldn’t be hearing about new problems late in the project.
+Now is the time to get out your inner drill sergeant — you don’t want to hear about excuses; you want to hear about progress and what it will take to finish the project on the deadline.
+This is where you want to start seeing folks sweat slightly.
 They might feel the need to work late or come in over a weekend.
 Overtime is not a sustainable solution to a problem, but if you need a few weeks of OT right before a deadline, it’s a good learning experience for next time!

-In the final phase it’s time for the iron fist in the velvet glove.
-Start planning a real celebration to occur once the project is completed, and re-emphasize commitment: we will be finishing this project on time.
+In the final phase, it’s time for the iron fist in the velvet glove.
+Start planning a real celebration once the project is completed, and re-emphasize commitment: we will finish this project on time.

 Every Time?